yast/yast-storage-ng/doc/partitioner_ui/ideas/overview.md

 This is part of the [bigger document](../../partitioner_ui.md) about rethinking the YaST Partitioner user interface.

-When clicking in a device, the Partitioner has traditionally presented a tabbed interface in which the first tab is always the so-called "Overview" that presents all kind of technical details about the device.
+When clicking on a device, the Partitioner has traditionally presented a tabbed interface in which the first tab is always the so-called "Overview" that presents all kind of technical details about the device.
 The relationship with other devices is then presented in separate tabs like "Partitions", "Logical Volumes", "Physical Volumes", "Used Devices", etc. With all the possibilities